Ishaka-M26/CMOS-Inverter-IC-Design/README.md

-# CMOS Inverter IC Design
+# CMOS Inverter IC Design — Tapeout in progress

 A CMOS inverter designed and laid out as my first IC design project.